Privacy Policy

 7. International Transfers

-Some of our data processors (Vercel, Stripe) are based in the United States.
-Where personal data is transferred outside the European Economic Area (EEA), these transfers are protected by EU Standard Contractual Clauses (SCCs) as approved by the European Commission.
+Some of our data processors are based outside the European Economic Area (EEA).
+Vercel, Stripe, Google, Meta, and Reddit are based in the United States; transfers to them are protected by EU Standard Contractual Clauses (SCCs) as approved by the European Commission.
+Ably is based in the United Kingdom; transfers are covered by the EU–UK Adequacy Decision.

 8. Data Retention